Dorset Joint Railway

 "3(f).
 Where Dial signals are used to indicate the direction in which a train requires to run, the direction from which a train is approaching or for any other purpose, they must, when used with the Is Line Clear? signal, be given immediately after that signal, and when used with the Train Entering Section signal, the Block Indicator, before being placed to Train On Line, must be placed in the normal position, and when the Dial signal has been given and correctly acknowledged, and the signal Signal correctly repeated (one beat of the Block Indicator to the Right) has been received, the Block Indicator must be placed to Train On Line".

 Unfortunately most evidence about the actual equipment dates from after nationalisation in 1948, but the basic principle appears to have been the use of 3-position instruments operated by a sprung drop-handle.
-Each 'instrument' in fact consisted of two separate cases containing the 'pegging' and 'non-pegging' portions - the cases were identical, but only the pegging portion had the drop-handle.
-The picture on the right shows a typical 'pegging' S&DJR Block Telegraph instrument (on show at an exhibition) - click the picture to link to a larger image.
+Each 'instrument' in fact consisted of two separate wooden cases containing the 'pegging' and 'non-pegging' portions; the cases were identical, but only the pegging portion had the drop-handle.
+The picture on the right shows a typical 'pegging' S&DJR Block Telegraph instrument (on show at an exhibition) - click the picture to see a larger image.

 At Bath Junction there would have been double-line working in force originally on the short section between the separate S&DJR and MR boxes (until both of these signal-boxes were replaced by a single new box in 1924), but no details are known.
 However, as the S&DJR box (Bath Single Line Junction) had been installed by the MR to their own design (but at the S&DJR's expense), then it is quite possible that the block equipment would have been MR pattern also.

 Variations in block equipment occurred at the extremities of the system, where the S&DJR joined with other railways.
 In the Templecombe area Preece's 1-wire 2-position block was used on the two sections TEMPLECOMBE No 2 JUNCTION - TEMPLECOMBE 'B' - TEMPLECOMBE 'A' (later just a single section TEMPLECOMBE JUNCTION - TEMPLECOMBE) until the 1966 closure of the line.
-Preece's block equipment was used widely on the L&SWR itself, but it must have been somewhat alien to S&DJR signalmen, because the 1905 S&DJR WTT Appendix took no less than 8 pages to describe its operation, yet said nothing about the standard S&DJR block telegraph!
-This photograph shows the Preece's instrument at Templecombe Junction signal-box in 1957 (click the picture for a larger image (30KB)).
+Preece's block equipment was used widely on the L&SWR itself, but it must have been somewhat alien to S&DJR signalmen, because the 1905 S&DJR WTT Appendix took no less than 8 pages to describe its operation yet said nothing about the standard S&DJR block telegraph!
+This photograph shows the Preece's instrument at Templecombe Junction signal-box in 1957 (click the picture for a larger image).
+To the right of the instrument can be seen the vertical 'switch handle' which formed the 'pegging' part of the equipment.

-At Wimborne Junction there was a short double-line section between the separate S&DJR and L&SWR signal-boxes, for which the working was described in the WTT Appendix merely as "ordinary L&SWR electric block signalling instruments".
-It is very likely that this was Preece also, particularly as the L&SWR main lines in the Wimborne area used that system, but it is strange that it did not receive the same level of attention in the WTT Appendix as had been given to the Templecombe equipment.
-It is possible that perhaps it was the 3-wire version, which was a little simpler to operate, but this is doubted - certainly the L&SWR main line through Wimborne was listed as being worked by Preece 1-wire equipment in their records for 1911 and again in later Southern Railway records for 1923.
+At Wimborne Junction there was a short double-line section between the separate S&DJR and L&SWR signal-boxes (until the abolition of the S&DJR box in 1928) for which the working was described in the WTT Appendix merely as 'ordinary L&SWR electric block signalling instruments'.
+It is very likely that this was Preece equipment also, particularly as the L&SWR main lines in the Wimborne area used that system, but it is strange that it did not receive the same level of attention in the WTT Appendix as had been given to the Templecombe equipment.
+It is possible that perhaps it was the 3-wire version, which was a little simpler to operate, but this is doubted; certainly the L&SWR main line through Wimborne was listed as being worked by Preece 1-wire equipment in their records for 1911 and again in later Southern Railway (SR) records for 1923.

 An interesting modification came into use at Binegar, Masbury, Winsor Hill and Shepton Mallet signal-boxes following the re-introduction of the Binegar bank staff in 1927.
-At each of these signal-boxes the block instrument working to the box up the line was replaced by a standard Southern Railway (SR) 3-wire 3-position commutator instrument, while the old S&DJR instrument was retained for working to the box down the line (eg at Masbury a new SR instrument was linked to an old-pattern telegraph at Binegar while an old-pattern telegraph was linked to a new SR instrument at Winsor Hill).
+At each of these signal-boxes the block instrument working to the box up the line was replaced by a standard Southern Railway 3-position instrument (which had a rotary commutator operated by a round knob rather than a drop-handle), while the old S&DJR instrument was retained for working to the box down the line (eg at Masbury a new SR instrument was linked to an old-pattern S&DJR telegraph at Binegar while an old-pattern S&DJR telegraph was linked to a new SR instrument at Winsor Hill).

-This photograph shows part of the instrument shelf in Binegar signal-box in 1965 (click picture for a larger image (55KB) of the signal-box interior).
-In the middle of the shelf is the 'pegging' instrument of the older S&DJR block telegraph controlling the Up line from Masbury, while on the right is the associated 'no pegging' portion for the Down line to Masbury.
+This photograph shows part of the instrument shelf in Binegar signal-box in 1965 (click picture for a larger image of the signal-box interior).
+In the middle of the shelf is the 'pegging' instrument of the older S&DJR block telegraph controlling the Up line from Masbury, while on the right is the associated 'non-pegging' portion for the Down line to Masbury.
 Between those two instruments is the block bell for Masbury.
-On the left is the later SR block instrument, working to Moorewood - the next box up the line.
-The indicator above the commutator knob is for the Down line from Moorewood, while the separate indicator on the top of the instrument is for the Up line to Moorewood.
+On the left is the later SR block instrument working to Moorewood (the next box up the line); the indicator above the commutator knob is for the Down line from Moorewood, while the separate indicator on the top of the instrument is for the Up line to Moorewood.
 The Moorewood block bell is on the right of this instrument.

 The Southern Railway block instruments were of a type where the commutator was prevented from turning to 'Line Clear' by an electro-magnetic lock released by a push-button on the instrument.
 At Masbury the push-button was wired to the commutator lock via lever 5 at Binegar (the bank staff release lever), to ensure that Masbury could not peg 'Line Clear' for a Down train if the bank staff was out of its lock at Binegar.
 When Masbury was closed the operation of its closing-switch extended this circuit through to Winsor Hill (and similarly through to Shepton Mallet when Winsor Hill was closed), so that in each case the release lock at the next box down the line from Binegar that was 'in switch' was controlled via lever 5 at Binegar.
 Fortunately Shepton Mallet was not fitted with a closing switch, or else this circuit might have stretched a long way done the line!
 It is strange that the SR left a mixture of equipment in use and did not replace all the instruments at once, but no doubt cost was a factor.

 At Highbridge the S&DJR line to Burnham crossed the main line of the Great Western Railway (GWR) on the level and there was a connection between the two systems.
 Early block working arrangements at Highbridge are uncertain, but following the closure of Highbridge 'A' signal-box in 1914 double-line working was in force between Highbridge Loco (S&DJR) and Highbridge West (GWR) boxes.
-On this section the standard GWR Spagnoletti 'disc' block instruments were used, and these instruments certainly were still there in 1963.
-These instruments were operated by two separate tapper keys, rather than by a handle or commutator, while the indications were given by twin flags which moved behind an aperture.
-Separate indicators for Up and Down lines were contained within the same case.
+On this section the standard GWR Spagnoletti 'disc' block instruments were used, and those instruments certainly were still there in 1963.
+Those instruments were operated by two separate tapper keys, rather than by a rotary commutator, while the indications were given by twin flags which moved behind an aperture.
+Separate indicators for Up and Down lines were contained within the same case and it was GWR practice to paint the indicator face-plates white for 'Up' lines and green for 'Down' Lines.

-In 1947 the Great Western Railway developed a new pattern of 3-position block instrument that was worked by a single commutator (similar to the Southern Railway instruments).
-This type of block equipment was used extensively after nationalisation by British Railways (Western Region), including for some alterations on the ex-S&DJR line.
-The photograph on the right shows two GWR 1947-pattern commutator block instruments in Evercreech Junction South signal-box in 1966 (click picture for larger image (89KB)).
+In 1947 the Great Western Railway developed a new pattern of 3-position block instrument with a rotary commutator worked by a round knob in a similar way to the Southern Railway instruments.
+This type of block equipment was used extensively after nationalisation by British Railways (Western Region), including for some alterations on ex-S&DJR lines.
+The photograph on the right shows two GWR 1947-pattern commutator block instruments in Evercreech Junction South signal-box in 1966 (click picture for larger image).
 It is known from BR(WR) records that another pair of these instruments were in use at Evercreech Junction North signal-box at the same time.
 It is possible that in the final years of the S&DJR other block instruments of this type were introduced elsewhere as replacements, but there is no further information available at the present time.

-The S&DJR, SR, GWR and BR(WR) block instruments were all 3-wire 3-position instruments which worked to common principles, even if they appeared quite different externally.
+The S&DJR, SR, GWR and BR(WR) 3-position block instruments all worked to common principles over 3 wires (one each for the Up and Down indicators and 1 for the separate block bell), even if they appeared quite different externally.
 It was quite feasible therefore (with some minor adjustments to circuit resistance values etc) to work block sections with different styles of instruments at each end.

-Preece and Spagnoletti instrument photographs by Ian Scrimgeour, courtesy Signalling Record Society
+Preece and Spagnoletti instrument photographs © Ian Scrimgeour, courtesy Signalling Record Society.